apache/incubator-kie-kogito-examples/serverless-workflow-functions-events-quarkus/README.md

 }
 ```

-Or you can use CURL and set the CloudEvents parameters in the request headers:
+Or you can use cURL and set the CloudEvents parameters in the request headers:

 ```shell script
 $ curl -X POST \